dice-group/LIMES/manual/user_manual/index.md

 The advantages of LIMES’ approach are manifold.
 First, it implements **highly time-optimized** mappers, making it a complexity class faster than other Link Discovery Frameworks.
-Thus, the larger the problem, the faster the LIMES is w.r.t. other Link Discovery Frameworks.
+Thus, the larger the problem, the faster LIMES is w.r.t. other Link Discovery Frameworks.
 Secondly, LIMES supports a large set of string, numeric, topological and temporal similarity metrics, that provide the user with the opportunity to perform various comparisons between resources.
 In addition, **LIMES is guaranteed to lead to exactly the same matching as a brute